ppd1073/hr-attrition-analysis/README.md

 Confusion Matrix and classification report for transparency.

 5️⃣ Risk Scoring
-Predicts probability of attrition using:
+Predicts the probability of attrition using:

-python
-Copy code
-df['AttritionRiskScore'] = model.predict_proba(X)[:,1]
-Flags high-risk employees:

-python
-Copy code
-df['HighRisk'] = df['AttritionRiskScore'] > 0.70
 Builds a ranked risk table with employee identifiers, departments, roles, and scores.

-EmployeeID	Department	Role	Risk Score	High Risk
-1073	Sales	Executive	0.83	✅
-1049	HR	Associate	0.66	❌

 6️⃣ Risk Interpretation & Visualization
 Visualizes feature importance (top predictive variables).